-The Corps, BPA, many elected officials, and environmental NGO's also hold the belief that Judge Simmon's verdict giving federal agencies five years (now four years directed by Executive Memo from the White House) to complete a new Environmental Impact Statement (EIS) prevents the Corps and BPA from acting in the meantime to address the perilous situation regarding Snake River Salmon and Southern Resident Killer Whales (SRKW).
+The Corps, BPA, many elected officials (including your policy office), and environmental NGO' also hold the belief that Judge Simmon's verdict giving federal agencies five years (now four years directed by an executive memo from the White House) to complete a new Environmental Impact Statement (EIS) prevents the Corps and BPA from acting in the meantime to address the perilous situation Snake River Salmon and SRKW.
 This is a spurious conclusion.
 Given the failures noted above, no existing law or court order requires review of the entire FCRPS before the Corps can place the 4LSRDs into a non-operational status.

 Salmon returns over the last several years are very low (below 1% for the last 5 years).
-SAR's and the high mortality and very low successful birth rates of the endangered Southern Residents clearly call for dam breaching to commence with Lower Granite dam this winter.
-This is also executable since the Corps operable 2002 EIS has a fully developed breach alternative that shows the earthen portion of the dams can easily be removed hydraulically at a fraction of the \$4-5 billion costs given to the SRKW Task Force by the Corps NWD.
-That is \$450 million, including large contingences and mitigation cost for irrigation, rail upgrades, cultural resource protection, etc. The cost of breaching is born by BPA as the most cost-effective means of mitigating the damage caused by 4LSRDs.
+Smoltto-Adult Returns (SAR) and the high mortality and very low successful birth rates of the endangered Southern Residents clearly call for dam breaching to commence with Lower Granite dam this winter.
+This is also executable since the Corps operable 2002 EIS has a fully developed breach alternative that shows the earthen portion of the dams can easily by removed hydraulically at a fraction of the \$4-5 billion costs given to the SRKW Task Force by the Corps NWD.
+That is \$450 million, including large contingences and mitigation cost for irrigation, rail upgrades, cultural resource protection, etc. None of this cost is born by the State of Washington.
+Also, at no cost to the State, a free-flowing lower Snake River can yield several thousand jobs and direct/indirect benefits worth \$400 million annually.
+The cost of breaching is born by BPA as the most cost-effective means of mitigating the damage caused by 4LSRDs.
 See economic reports in anthology.